 The day before we attended the show, my teacher gave us instructions on how we were to behave in “The Guignol”.
 The quotation marks come from my remembrance of my teacher’s obvious reverence for this Temple of the Arts we were entering.

 How helpful for me.

 I remember those audiences as being drawn from all of Lexington.
-John Jacob Niles (another successful person and a legend to me) sat in the middle of the first row every opening night I can remember.
+John Jacob Niles (another successful person and a legend to me — if you don’t know him, look him up, you’ll be intrigued) sat in the middle of the first row every opening night I can remember.
 Teachers from all the Lexington schools were there.
 Mary Agnes Barnes reviewed for the Lexington Herald.
 John Alexander reviewed for the Lexington Leader.
 Betty Waren wrote a theater page for the Herald every Sunday.
 The Theatre Department faculty was there…usually multiple nights.
 One memorable Sunday matinee was attended by Jose Ferrer (he was successful too).

 I attended UK for two and half years, performed in seventeen shows, and became an adult; a thinking, listening, caring, evaluating, listening, tax-paying, voting, listening adult.

 They make you whole.

 They make you listen…with all your senses…and with your mind…and with your heart.

 By all means, teach our children to add and subtract…please.
 Teach them to write a logical paragraph.
 Teach them to tell a whimsical story.
 Teach them their country’s history — all of it.
 Teach them the scientific method.
 Teach them to sing.
 For God’s sake, teach them civics so they know how their government works and are thus less vulnerable to the lies filling the air about them.